-Edited by HE Casson IN SHORT What: A pro-rate anthology of short fiction pieces on the theme of “home” (500-3500 words) on the theme of HOME Who: Storytellers who have experienced—or are experiencing—homelessness.
-When: Submissions are open from July 1, 2022, to September 30, 2022.
-Publication is scheduled for fall of 2023.
-Where: While we… Continue reading CALL FOR SUBMISSIONS – There’s No Place
+Edited by HE Casson IN SHORT DEADLINE EXTENDED!!!
+What: A pro-rate anthology of short fiction pieces on the theme of “home” (500-3500 words) on the theme of HOME Who: Storytellers who have experienced—or are experiencing—homelessness.
+When: Submissions are open from July 1, 2022, to September 30, 2022 Deadline extended to October 31st, 2022!
+Publication is… Continue reading CALL FOR SUBMISSIONS – There’s No Place

 There are so many amazing stories out there, and every time we open ourselves to submissions, we become inundated with them, and it’s become evident that we need help!
 Please read below to see if this is something that might interest you, and please share this call with your network!
 What will I be reading?… Continue reading Renaissance is looking for readers!

 We are looking for a variety of audio book narrators for multiple projects to be accomplished in 2022.
 You will find a description of the various projects at the bottom of this text.
 To make your final recordings, you will be working on your own equipment at home.
 Please note that we only expect raw… Continue reading Call for auditions!

 AfriCANthology: Perspectives of Black Canadian Poets: Get your copy today!

 Truth spoken plainly and powerfully is difficult to dismiss and impossible to ignore.
 Edited with purpose by Greg Frankson, AfriCANthology: Perspectives of Black Canadian Poets brings together some of Canada''s most influential dub, page, and spoken word poetic voices and gives them space to speak freely about their personal journeys in piercing verse and unapologetic… Continue reading AfriCANthology: Perspectives of Black Canadian Poets: Get your copy today!